-- Use disposable nursing pads: Get a new pad every time one gets damp
+- Use nursing pads: Use pads that are not plastic-lined.
+Get a new pad every time one gets damp

 - Wash towels in hot water: Wash your towel and the baby’s in hot water.
 It kills the fungus that thrives on the damp cloth.
 Also, use a fresh towel every day.

 - Prevent oral thrush in your baby: Making sure your baby does not get thrush is also a way of preventing nipple thrush.
 A breastfeeding infant with oral thrush can pass the infection to the mother.
-You can prevent oral thrush in infants by sterilizing the baby’s pacifier and feeding bottles nipples, which can be a carrier of the fungus.
+You can prevent oral thrush in infants by sterilizing all artificial nipples and toys.
+During treatment, artificial nipples should be boiled daily.
+These items can be carriers of the fungus.
 If your baby has oral thrush already, then take them to a doctor for treatment.

-- Sterilize components of breast pump: Boil the components that come in contact with your breast for 20 minutes before use to prevent accidentally catching the fungus.
+- Sterilize components of breast pump: Boil the components that come in contact with your breast for 20 minutes before use to prevent accidentally contracting the fungus.